 This will help prevent infection and improve wound healing.
 You will need to reapply the antibiotic ointment daily.

 Step 6: Cover with band-aid or gauze (optional)

 The band-aid helps keep both the area dry plus helps lock the butterfly bandages in place.
-If the area does get wet, you can just change the band-aid.
+If the site does get wet, you can just change the band-aid.

 Step 7: Apply vitamin E (optional)

 Wounds dry as they heal, which can make them very itchy.
-To prevent this, you can apply some vitamin E oil (Amazon Link) to the wound area.
+You can apply some vitamin E oil (Amazon Link) to the wound area to prevent this.
 You can get this in capsules.
 But…

 DO NOT APPLY VITAMIN E RIGHT AWAY.